graphhopper/graphhopper/README.md

 </dependency>
 ```

+See also [our example application](./example/src/test/java/com/graphhopper/example/RoutingExampleTest.java) to get started fast.

-If you want to write your own import procedure, then use:
+If you want to write your own import procedure, then you might only need:

 ```xml
 <dependency>